pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ---
 ![](/uploads/presentation1-1.jpg)

-For this expedition, I am collaborating with my dear partner Elewana Collection, who run sixteen boutique lodges in locations across Kenya and Tanzania.
-On this particular trip, we will visit 2 of their most iconic camps, Tortilis Camp in Amboseli and Elephant Pepper Camp in Mara North.
-In the past few years, I have visited both conservancies multiple times, which results in a very elaborate understanding of the area as well the wildlife, the guides, the seasonality and the light.
-I also took some of my best wildlife images in both places, so you better get ready for a wild ride.
-For a period of 9 nights, we will emerge ourselves in both conservancies and experience some of Africa’s wildest flora and fauna.
-The first half is spent in Amboseli, focusing on elephants, whereas the second half of the trip is spent in the Masai Mara, focusing on Big Cats.
+After successfully selling out the first edition of this unique photography expedition in January 2022, I am back with a second edition, this time in January 2023.
+Together with Talisman Travel Design and Great Plains Conservation, we're offering the exact same itinerary as last year!
+We will visit Great Plains Ol Donyo Lodge in the incredible Chyulu Hills and Great Plains Mara Nyika Camp in Naboisho Conservancy.
+In the past few years, I have visited both areas multiple times, which results in a very elaborate understanding of the wildlife, the guides, the seasonality, the light and the photographic opportunities.
+For a period of 9 nights, we will emerge ourselves in some of Africa’s wildest flora and fauna.

 ![](/uploads/slide7.jpg)